DSAI Postgraduate Network

 What does DSAI offer Postgraduate Students?

 DSAI membership entitles postgraduate students access to networking with like-minded people and well-established actors across international development issues, from academics and researchers to NGOs and activists.
+Membership is free.
+You can join here.

 The DSAI newsletter and website offer postgraduate students opportunities to disseminate their findings and promote their publications, as well as access support and feedback on their ongoing research.